dojo/widgets/src/text-input/README.md

 }, [ 'Password must be at least 6 characters' ]);
 ```

+## Validation

+Validation using the built-in browser validation capabilities can be enabled by passing `validate: true` to the component.
+For example, if the component's `type` property is set to `'email`' and `validate` is true, the browser will validate and automatically display the error message from the browser.

+Alternatively, a custom validation method can be used by passing a function to the `validate` property.
+This function accepts the current value as an argument and returns `{ valid: boolean; message: string; }`.

 ## Theming

 The following CSS classes are available on the `TextInput` widget for use with custom themes: